 The law was later upheld by the Supreme Court.
 It’s in force today.
-It states that alcoholic beverages brought into a state are subject to its laws.
-(Willoughby, 2010) However, later court cases have limited the specific applicability of the Act.
+It states that alcohol brought into a state are subject to its laws.1 But later court cases have limited the specifics of the Act.

-There are hundreds of dry counties across the United States.
-About 18,000,000 people live in the 10% of the area of the US that is dry.
+There are hundreds of dry counties across the US.
+About 18,000,000 people live in the 10% the area of the country that is dry

 National Prohibition (1920-1933) not only failed.
 It also caused many serious problems.
 Yet many people today support neo-prohibition ideas.
 And they strongly defend the many remains of Prohibition that still exist.

 In fact, nearly one in five U.S. adults today supports making it illegal for anyone to drink alcohol.
 That is, anyone of any age for any purpose.
-However, not even Prohibition outlawed drinking.
-Therefore, many people legal drank alcohol.
+But not even Prohibition outlawed drinking.
+So many people legally drank.
 Surprised?
 Visit What did Prohibition Prohibit?
 It Wasn’t Drinking Alcohol.

 Resources on the Wilson Act

 - Bruce, A. The Wilson Act and the Constitution.
 Green Bag, 1909, 21, 211-223.

 - Wilson Act.
 Applicability to foreign commerce.
 Harvard Law Rev, 1913, 26(6), 554-555.

 - “Wilson Act.”
 Ex parte Edgerton, 59, Fed.
 Rep. 115.
 Yale Law J, 1894, 3(5), 181-182.